Texas Math and Science Coaches Association: Results

 At almost all TMSCA competitions, students are ranked against each other in their specific grade level.
-For example, all eighth graders compete against each other, all seventh graders compete against each other, and so on and so forth.
-This ensures parity of competition since students in higher grades generally tend to score higher than students in the lower grades.
+For example, all eighth graders compete against each other, all seventh graders compete against each other, and so on.
+This ensures parity of competition since students in higher grades generally tend to score higher than students in lower grades.
 Particularly at the high school level, there is a stark contrast between freshmen with little real math and science experience and seniors, who presumably have taken or are taking advanced placement science courses and calculus.